2024 Best Foreign Languages & Linguistics Schools in New Jersey

 Foreign Languages & Linguistics degree programs are on the lower end of the spectrum in terms of popularity.
 In fact, the major ranks #24 out of the 38 majors we look at each year.
 This may make is a little harder to find a school that is a good fit for you.

 For its 2024 ranking, College Factual looked at 7 schools in New Jersey to determine which ones were the best for foreign languages & linguistics students pursuing a degree.
-Combined, these schools handed out 552 degrees in foreign languages & linguistics to qualified students.
+When you put them all together, these colleges and universities awarded 570 degrees in foreign languages & linguistics during the 2021-2022 academic year.

 Choosing a Great Foreign Languages & Linguistics School